Maximum Entropy Behavior Exploration for Sim2Real Zero-Shot Reinforcement Learning: Practical Exploration

 \section{Practical Exploration}

-To improve exploration efficiency in this setting, we discard states where the robot pitch or roll exceeds $21.5^\circ$.
+To improve exploration efficiency in locomotion exploration, we discard states where the robot pitch or roll exceeds $21.5^\circ$ (note that in orientation exploration we keep these states, since we want robot to reach extreme behavior).
 These states typically correspond to failure events such as falling, which can produce large velocities unrelated to meaningful locomotion behaviors.
 Filtering such degenerate transitions helps focus exploration on valid locomotion regimes.